Blog summary

 - Journal entry log with support attached

-- Close checklist with completion dates and preparer/reviewer initials
+- Close checklist with completion dates and preparer/reviewer initials, for example:

 - Updated supporting schedules